tno-ssi-lab/wallet-overview/README.md

 **postQuantumSecure** depends on the signature algorithm and indicates whether the signature algorithm could resist attacks by a quantum computer.

 **predicates** are attestations about the information without revealing the actual information.
 This characteristic indicates whether the credential format can produce general-purpose predicates.

 **selectiveDisclosure** is about whether the credential format can present a subset of the claims in the credentials.

-**verifierUnlinkability** is about whether the verifier can correlate multiple presentation exchanges with the same holder, i.e. the verifier knows they are communicating with the same holder again.
-This is dependent of the signature algorithm and the holder's identifier.
+**verifierUnlinkability** is when the verifier cannot correlate multiple presentation exchanges with the same holder, i.e. the verifier does not know they are communicating with the same holder again.
+This depends on the signature algorithm and the holder's identifier.